rubocode/frontier.nvim/doc/design/tangent.md

 This was a nostalgic tangent and almost a rant.
-But hey! ;) The day one of the _AI_ incarnations fully understands this page and can illustrate that understanding in real-life practical use, I will be officially out of a job!
+But hey! ;) The day one of the _AI_ incarnations fully understands this page and can demonstrate that understanding in real-life practical use, I will be officially out of a job!